Our practice of Family Law is quite extensive and designed to accommodate virtually every need you may have in the following sub-areas:

 Be open and honest

 Your attorney can only help you insofar as you help him understand your case.
 Keeping details or information from your lawyer not only makes his or her job that much difficult, it is in every case a detriment to your claim or defense.
 Your lawyer is there to represent you and you therefore need to have enough trust in him to divulge everything pertaining to your situation.
 Your attorney will in most cases ask questions that may seem very personal in nature, or might upset you.
 Remember that their only concern is to ensure you come out of the situation with the best results possible, and as such you should answer honestly and not feel defensive when being questioned.

 Your attorney, if skilled, qualified and experienced, should expect you to have many questions about your case, their background, the cost of the proceedings and other aspects of the law.
 Any lawyer who cannot or will not take the time to answer these questions clearly and openly should not be hired.
 You should know exactly what to expect walking in to legal proceedings, from lawyer fees to court procedures.
 Make sure you are comfortable with your attorney and that they can explain legal lingo to your entire satisfaction before deciding on hiring him or her.

-If you require legal advice or representation, do not hesitate to call The Wittenberg Law Firm today.
+If you require legal advice or representation, do not hesitate to call The Wittenberg Law Firm, PLLC today.
 Someone is standing by to help you take your first step towards putting matters of the law behind you.
 While we are proud to offer advice and help in our primary areas of practice, we do not hesitate to refer you to another attorney should your situation make that appropriate.